ceticamarco/dc/man.md

 **^**

-Pops two values and computes their exponentiated, using the first value popped as the exponent and the second popped as the base.
+Pops two values and computes their exponentiates, using the first value popped as the exponent and the second popped as the base.

 **|**